 Shoplifting Conviction Can Remain on Your Record

 Shoplifting is a comparatively minor crime for which many people do not consider retaining a lawyer.
-To be true, a shoplifting charge in Louisiana is not as serious as an armed robbery or other violent crime charge.
-But if convicted, a seemingly minor shoplifting charge will remain on your record for years to come.
-If you have been charged with shoplifting in New Orleans, Jefferson Parish, or elsewhere in Louisiana, contact New Orleans lawyer at Bloom Legal today at 504-599-9997 to schedule a consultation on how we can keep your record clean.
+To be true, in Louisiana this charge is not as serious as an armed robbery or other violent crime charge.
+But if convicted, a seemingly minor charge will remain on your record for years to come.
+If you have been charged with shoplifting in New Orleans, Jefferson Parish, or elsewhere in Louisiana, contact Bloom Legal today at 504-599-9997 to schedule a consultation on how we can keep your record clean.

 Shoplifting laws and penalties depend on a number of factors, such as your background and prior criminal record, the value of the property stolen, the place in which the crime occurred, and other factors.
-Depending upon the value of property stolen, you can be charged with either misdemeanor or felony shoplifting.
+Depending upon the value of property stolen, you can be charged with either a misdemeanor or a felony.
 The severity of the penalties for these charge levels differ greatly.
-If being convicted of misdemeanor shoplifting if your first criminal charge, you may only have to pay a fine of a few hundred dollars, attend a “values class” and spend several months on probation.
+If being convicted of a misdemeanor, if it is your first criminal charge, you may only have to pay a fine of a few hundred dollars, attend a “values class” and spend several months on probation.
 As the severity of the shoplifting charge increases, however, you may end up facing huge fines, jail time and community service.
 After you serve your time or pay your fine, you will continue to carry the weight of that felony conviction on your record every time you apply for a new job or loan.

 Conviction of Intent to Steal

-In addition to examining the prosecution’s evidence, at the New Orleans law firm of Bloom Legal, we will work to negotiate reduced charges or sentences in order to protect your record and your freedom.
-If there is irrefutable evidence that you indeed shoplifted, a shoplifting defense lawyer at Bloom Legal will seek to minimize the role of other factors and maximize your interests.
-If this is your first criminal charge, you might be able to get the charges significantly reduced to disorderly conduct, in which case you will not have to face the harsh penalties of Louisiana shoplifting laws.
-Bloom Legal understands that every case is different, and we will give you personalized attention in order to determine the particulars of your case and most effectively defend your Louisiana shoplifting criminal case.
+In addition to examining the prosecution’s evidence, at Bloom Legal we will work to negotiate reduced charges or sentences in order to protect your record and your freedom.
+If there is irrefutable evidence that you indeed shoplifted, a criminal defense lawyer at Bloom Legal will seek to minimize the role of other factors and maximize your interests.
+If this is your first criminal charge, you might be able to get the charges significantly reduced to disorderly conduct, in which case you will not have to face the harsh penalties of shoplifting laws.
+Bloom Legal understands that every case is different, and we will give you personalized attention in order to determine the particulars of your case and how to most effectively defend you.